oapicf/pinterest-sdk/clients/swift5/generated/docs/BusinessAccessAssetsAPI.md

 let businessId = "businessId_example" // String | Unique identifier of the requesting business.
 let assetId = "assetId_example" // String | Unique identifier of a business asset.
-let bookmark = "bookmark_example" // String | Cursor used to fetch the next page of items (optional) let pageSize = 987 // Int | Maximum number of items to include in a single page of the response.
+let fetchSystemUsers = true // Bool | Fetches system users if True.
+Fetches regular user employees if False. (optional) (default to false) let bookmark = "bookmark_example" // String | Cursor used to fetch the next page of items (optional) let pageSize = 987 // Int | Maximum number of items to include in a single page of the response.
 See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) (default to 25) let startIndex = 987 // Int | An index to start fetching the results from.
 Only the results starting from this index will be returned. (optional) (default to 0)

-// Get members with access to asset BusinessAccessAssetsAPI.businessAssetMembersGet(businessId: businessId, assetId: assetId, bookmark: bookmark, pageSize: pageSize, startIndex: startIndex) { (response, error) in
+// Get members with access to asset BusinessAccessAssetsAPI.businessAssetMembersGet(businessId: businessId, assetId: assetId, fetchSystemUsers: fetchSystemUsers, bookmark: bookmark, pageSize: pageSize, startIndex: startIndex) { (response, error) in
     guard error == nil else {
         print(error)
         return